dd-web/sql-seed/README.md

 the above will build and run the binary all together.
 I've included a few helper tasks that might make things simpler.
 Take a look inside the _Makefile_ to check them out and use as you wish.

+## Notes

+Please keep in mind this is just how I do it. it's not the right or wrong way and I'm still just trying to learn myself.
+No doubt the SQL is atrocious and I still have a whole lot of work to do in improving in that area.
+I put these public in the hopes that it might help others having the same problems as I did.

+The schema provided here is probably awful for an actual production environment, I did the minimum possible to get it working while still providing a solution.